frappe/books/README.md

 - [Telegram Group](https://t.me/frappebooks): Used for discussions regarding features, issues, changes, etc. This group is also be used to make decisions regarding project direction.
 - [Project Board](https://github.com/frappe/books/projects/1): Roadmap that is updated with acceptable latency.
 - [GitHub Discussions](https://github.com/frappe/books/discussions): Used for discussions around a specific topic.
-- [Frappe Books Blog](https://frappebooks.com/tech/): Sporadically updated dev blog regarding the developement of this project.
+- [Frappe Books Blog](https://frappebooks.com/tech/): Sporadically updated dev blog regarding the development of this project.

 ## License